 From my grandmother, I learned to love the sweet earthy base of slow-simmered onions in butter.
 But as I started eating low-carb, I needed to know if I would I still be able to eat onions on my new ketogenic diet.
 I did hours of research about the carbs in onions and boiled it down to the essentials to share with you here.

-So, are onions keto friendly?
-Because we normally use onions in moderation as a flavor base and not as a major part of most meals, onions are keto friendly normally keto friendly.
+Because we usually eat onions in moderation as a flavor base and not as a major part of most meals, onions are normally keto friendly.
 While a whole onion has lots of carbs, a one-half cup serving of sauteed onions has just 2.68 Net Carbs.